OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/getting_started.md

 ## Contributing

+- See [frontend prereqs](frontend_prereqs) doc for setup instructions for running the frontend locally
+- See [backend prereqs](backend_prereqs) doc for setup instructions for running the backend locally
 - Any Frontend work is open to PR's / open source
 - Anything touching backend, including our NodeJS server (running locally), running AWS backend locally, or running AWS CRON jobs (for automated-jobs) can only be done by paid OSU Sustainability Office employees for security reasons
 - Open source contributors can run the production API endpoints for energy-dashboard and carbon-calculator, for debugging frontend-only issues